smartfog/fogflow/doc/en/source/core_concept.rst

 Previously, FogFlow was using its internal data structure to store the FogFlow internal entities like operator, Fog-function, docker images and service-topology.
 FogFlow was not supporting any permanent storage to store FogFlow internal NGSI entities.
-Hence, it loses all stored entities whenever FogFlow broker went down.
+Hence, it loses all stored internal entities whenever FogFlow broker went down.
 So, to resolve this problem FogFlow is using a Persistent Storage named DGraph.

 Persistent storage is a data storage device that retains data after power to that device is shut off.